 J.P.
 “The Big Bopper” Richardson (1930-1959) was a pop singer and DJ who had a big hit in 1958 with “Chantilly Lace,” which begins with a spoken-word “Hello, baby.”
 The Big Bopper, along with Buddy Holly and Richie Valens, died in a plane crash on February 3, 1959, a.k.a.
 “The day the music died.”

 “Scream all you want.”
 But eat all you scream.

 A variation on the classic all-you-can-eat buffet injunction: “Take all you want, but eat all you take.”

 I’m Woody Harrelson, aren’t I?

 Woody Harrelson rose to fame as the sweet, naïve bartender Woody Boyd on the long-running TV sitcom Cheers, on which he appeared from 1985-1993.
 Since then he has acted in many films.

 “I know it’s disappointing, but …” I’m not Mark Hamill.

-Mark Hamill is an actor who became a Hollywood immortal with his portrayal of Luke Skywalker in the Star Wars trilogy of films.
+Mark Hamill is an actor who became a Hollywood immortal with his portrayal of Luke Skywalker in the Star Wars series of films.
 He later went on to become a successful voice actor, supplying the voices for a number of cartoon characters.